 - Social Security, Tax I.D. number, or photo ID.

 While applying, know that you can’t file jointly.
 They only accept individual loan applications.
-If you don’t have much of a credit history, or your score could be better, then Marcus Personal Loans may not be the lender for you at this point in time.
+If you don’t have much of a credit history, or your score could be better, then Marcus by Goldman Sachs may not be the lender for you at this point in time.

 When you get an approval amount back, it may be more or it might be less than the amount you had in mind.
 Loan amounts are determined by your credit report, your ability to repay, and what you intend to use the money for.

-If the amount works for you, you can get the money typically within two business days after you e-sign the loan and connect your bank account with your Marcus Personal Loans account.
+If the amount works for you, you can get the money typically within two business days after you e-sign the loan and connect your bank account with your Marcus account.

 Once You’re Approved

 Autopay is great because you don’t have to worry about ever missing a payment, and the amount that’s withdrawn is never a surprise.
-Interest is fixed, and so every amount each month is predetermined from the moment you take out the loan.
+Interest rates are fixed, and so every amount each month is predetermined from the moment you take out the loan.

-The truly great thing about Marcus Personal Loans is that there are never any fees.
-You never have to pay a sign-up fee or a late fee, and if you decide to pay off your loan early to avoid paying interest, they won’t charge you for that either.
+The truly great thing about personal loans from Marcus is that there are never any fees.
+You never have to pay origination fees or late fees.
+And if you decide to pay off your loan early to avoid paying interest, you won’t bed charged a prepayment penalty either.

 Need to change your payment due date?
 With a Marcus personal loan, you can change your due date up to three times during the life of the loan.
 You can first make the change during the loan setup stage, but you can also do it after you make your first payment.